Bylaws of the International Association of

 Section 3.
 An IALEIA Policy Manual shall be established and approved by the Board of Directors to include policies and procedures in support of these bylaws.

 The current edition of Robert’s Rules of Order shall govern the meetings of IALEIA in all cases in which it is applicable and in which it is not in conflict with these bylaws.
-Any inadvertent inconsistencies and grammatical and/or typographical errors in these bylaws shall be referred to the Professional Development Director for interpretation and resolution.
-Disagreements with rulings of the chair may be appealed to the Board of Directors.
+Any inadvertent inconsistencies and grammatical and/or typographical errors in these bylaws shall be referred to the Secretary for interpretation and resolution.
+Disagreements with rulings of the Secretary may be appealed to the Board of Directors.